Searchbreed

 See Spot & Tango

-What a Bloodhound actually costs year one
+What to budget for a Bloodhound in year one.

 Food (year one)